-Speeds, compression and quality improved over the ensuing decades and the first digital fax interface was created in 1985 called GammaFax which used a computer card to receive faxes directly to a pc.
+Speeds, compression, and quality improved over the ensuing decades and the first digital fax interface was created in 1985 called GammaFax which used a computer card to receive faxes directly to a pc.

-More and more users were no longer using the fax machines but rather used digital fax interfaces (using modems) and online web-based services.
+More and more users were no longer using fax machines but rather used digital fax interfaces (using modems) and online web-based services.

-Westfax started in 1999 sending high volume and mission critical fax communications.
+Westfax started in 1999 sending high volume and mission-critical fax communications.

-The fax has some unique attributes that is not easily duplicated.
+The fax has some unique attributes that are not easily duplicated.
 A lot of countries will not allow digital signatures and faxes must be used in order to validate financial contracts and documents.
-HIPAA law requires protection of medical information as well as the Gramm-Leach-Bliley act which is a modernization of the financial system.
+HIPAA law requires the protection of medical information as well as the Gramm-Leach-Bliley act which is a modernization of the financial system.
 The FBI now requires fax requests for FOIA requests and faxing is extremely difficult to spoof as compared to email or digital documents.